-The word Bollywood originates from a play on Hollywood with the B coming from Bombay (now Mumbai), which is the centre of the Hindi film industry.
-The word was coined in the 1970s by the writer of a magazine gossip column.
+The word Bollywood originates from a play on Hollywood, with the B coming from Bombay (now Mumbai), the centre of the Hindi film industry.
+The word was coined in the 1970s by a magazine gossip columnist.
 Bollywood is known as the bastard genre by several academics and film critics.
-Most of the popular Hindi films during the ’70s and ’80s dealt with issues of poverty, inequality, and suffering.
-One could even say there is a huge reflection of the socio-political economy of Indira Gandhi on commercial film as well.
+Most of the popular Hindi films during the ’70s and ’80s dealt with issues of poverty, inequality and suffering.
+One could even say there was a huge reflection of the socio-political economy of Indira Gandhi on commercial films as well.

-Successful Indian films during such period include Sholay, Deewar, Amar Akbar Anthony, amongst others.
-All of them share some common characteristics at least in terms of plotline and narrative arc.
-Wealth was seen as a problematic trait associated with corruption and exploitation.
-Narrative arc for most films during the period of 1970s and 1980s included an actor being born in a poor family or with troubled past.
-Falls in love or finds a partner, fights against the system, and eventually the good wins over the bad.
+Successful Indian films during this period include Sholay, Deewar and Amar Akbar Anthony, amongst others.
+All of them share some common characteristics, at least in terms of the plotline and narrative arc.
+Wealth was seen as a problematic trait that was associated with corruption and exploitation.
+The narrative arc for most films during the 1970s and 1980s included an actor being born in a poor family or with troubled past; he falls in love or finds a partner, fights against the system, and eventually the good wins over the bad.

-By the 1990s, the narrative arc of Bollywood shifted to an actor being born in a reasonably well to do family, who goes abroad or someplace of self – discovery and rediscovers his sanskaar.
-It was the perfect blend of Indianness and westernisation.
+By the 1990s, the narrative arc of Bollywood shifted to an actor being born in a reasonably well-to-do family, who goes abroad or to some place of self-discovery, and rediscovers his sanskaar.
+It was the perfect blend of Indianness and Westernisation.

 Major over-the-top (OTT) players in India and ownership includes:

-The demand for high-quality content is increasing every day as the common person is able to access OTT platforms from their homes.
-The OTT will find newer ways to make advertising profitable as movie watching becomes more common and cheaper for everyone with a subscription.
-Several production houses have a collection of their content available for platforms like YouTube, but soon they will reach out to other rising OTT platforms of preference in India including Hotstar, Sony Liv, Hoi Choi, Eros Now, and Sun NXT.
+The demand for high-quality content is increasing every day, as a common person is able to access OTT platforms from their homes.
+OTTs will find newer ways to make advertising profitable as movie watching will become more common and cheaper for everyone with a subscription.
+Several production houses have a collection of their content available for platforms including YouTube, but soon, they will reach out to other rising OTT platforms of their preference, including Hotstar, Sony Liv, Hoi Choi, Eros Now and Sun NXT.